Choosing between a branch vs subsidiary

 In the Netherlands, the BV as a subsidiary is the most used legal entity by foreign investors to carry out a business, to invest in real estate, as an (intermediate) holding/finance company, for intellectual property et cetera.
 We refer to our Dutch legal forms section for more on this topic.
 As an alternative for a legal entity, a foreign corporation (or any other foreign legal entity that carries out a business) may decide to set up a Dutch branch or a representative office.

 Typical activities performed through a subsidiary are holding, finance and licensing operations, among other things since subsidiaries are able to benefit from non-double taxation treaties.
 Operating activities like manufacturing and the rendering of services can be carried out by branches and subsidiaries.
+In practice, doing business using a permanent establishment often proves to be more difficult than when using a company.

 The following are some important attention points when deciding on performing your Dutch business through a branch vs subsidiary: